 September 19, 2021

-When it came to brain health, most scientists used to believe the old saying, “you can’t teach an old dog new tricks”?
-The long-held belief was that the adult brain lost the ability to expand itself after a certain age.
-Once you lost certain cognitive functions, they were gone forever with no way to recover them.
+When it comes to brain health, most scientists used to believe the old saying, “you can’t teach an old dog new tricks.”
+The long-held belief was that the adult brain lost the ability to grow after a certain age.
+In other words, the conventional wisdom believed that once we lost certain cognitive functions, they were gone forever.
 Fortunately, new research has revealed that improving brain health is possible at any age.

-The human brain is home to millions of hard-working neurons, or brain cells, firing their synapses to create connections throughout our minds.
+The human brain is home to millions of hard-working neurons, or brain cells, firing their synapses to create connections.
 As we age, the number of neurons in our brains naturally begins to decline, which can lead to cognitive problems.
 You might find yourself forgetting where you put your keys more often, or struggling to solve a simple brain teaser that might’ve taken you minutes in earlier years.
-These small slips in your cognitive functions can become frustrating as they interfere with your daily life, and even become outright debilitating over time.
-Fortunately, it is possible for some people to recover their cognitive functions with a little help.
+These small slips in your cognitive functions can become frustrating.
+They can interfere with your daily life, and even become outright debilitating over time.
+Fortunately, some people can recover their cognitive functions with a little help.

 Treatment options, like the non-invasive HBOT (hyperbaric oxygen therapy) protocol offered at Aviv Clinics, have been shown to stimulate neurogenesis in the adult brain, slowing and even reversing the effects of age-related cognitive decline.
 It’s also possible to stimulate neurogenesis on your own.

-When you experience something new, such as playing your grandkid’s favorite video game for the first time, the stimulation causes the neurons in the brain to fire their synapses, forming new pathways in your brain.
+When you experience something new, such as playing your grandkid’s favorite video game for the first time, the stimulation causes the neurons to form new pathways in your brain.
 The more you play the game and hone your skills, the stronger those connections become.
 This is “neuroplasticity”—the brain’s ability to change itself in response to new information.
-With neuroplasticity, your brain can literally rewire itself by changing its physical structure.
+With neuroplasticity, your brain can rewire itself by changing its physical structure.

-But, neuroplasticity can do more than help you level up your gaming skills.
-Through neuroplasticity, the brain can even restructure itself after suffering an injury, such as a TBI or stroke, by forming new neural connections in undamaged parts of the brain.
+But neuroplasticity can do more than help you level up your gaming skills.
+Through neuroplasticity, the brain can even restructure itself after suffering an injury, such as a traumatic brain injury (TBI) or stroke, by forming new neural connections in undamaged parts of the brain.
 Building and strengthening your neural connections is a key aspect of maintaining brain health at any age.
-Here are a few ways to promote neuroplasticity you can try out at home!
+Here are a few ways to promote neuroplasticity you can try out at home.

 5 Tips for Improving Brain Health Naturally